novaksta/makerfaire-shield/README.md

     - (https://www.laskakit.cz/128x160-barevny-lcd-tft-displej-1-8--spi/)

 Available are bootloader firmware binaries:
-- in bootloaders directory
+- in "bootloaders" directory

 There is available kicad project for the board:
-- in pcb directory
+- in "pcb" directory
-- in pcb-symbols directory are symbols
+- in "pcb-symbols" directory are symbols (one Arduino community CC licensed)

-A sample box can be found in box directory
+A sample box can be found in "box" directory

+There are also available workshop slides ("Postav a naprogramuj si vlastní herní konzoli s.pdf") for Maker Faire in Brno 2025 (in czech language) that describe "getting started" process.

 ![The result equipped with modules](result.jpg)